Acute Flaccid Myelitis (AFM) is a condition that is causing fear and confusion as more cases pop up across the country.

 It's often called a "polio-like" illness due to its effects on the nervous system.

-As of the writing of this article, the Centers for Disease Control and Prevention reported cases of AFM in 22 states.
-The CDC has seen 127 reported cases, but only confirmed 62 of them.
+In 2018, the Centers for Disease Control and Prevention reported cases of AFM in 22 states.
+The CDC saw 127 reported cases, but only confirmed 62 of them.

 The condition comes on quickly, according to Dr. Nancy Messonnier, the Director of the CDC's National Center for Immunization and Respiratory Diseases.